Brian Henderson

 Ecosystems of Change

-We’re individuals, but we live nested within big and impactful systems: families, communities, societies, and ecosystems.
+We’re individuals, and we also live nested within big and impactful systems: families, communities, societies, and ecosystems.
 Each of those systems go through cycles of creation, evolution, and destruction — and so do we.

 Relationship and Community